dask/dask/docs/source/remote-data-services.rst

 - **Local or Network File System**: ``file://`` - the local file system, default in the absence of any protocol

 - **Hadoop File System**: ``hdfs://`` - Hadoop Distributed File System, for resilient, replicated files within a cluster.
-Uses pyarrow_ as the backend.
+This uses PyArrow_ as the backend.

 - **Amazon S3**: ``s3://`` - Amazon S3 remote binary store, often used with Amazon EC2,
   using the library s3fs_